Parent page: Server Items

 To import a lifecycle definition, click on the

-Import Definition control, at the top of the Edit Lifecycle Definitions dialog (above the tabbed definitions).
+button, at the bottom of the Edit Lifecycle Definitions dialog.
 Use the Open Lifecycle Definition dialog to browse to, and open, the required Lifecycle Definition file.
-The lifecycle definition will be added to the list of existing lifecycle definitions available to the Server.
+The lifecycle definition will be added to the list of existing lifecycle definitions available to the server.
 Controlling the Use of a Lifecycle Definition

 Control over which Item types can use a particular lifecycle definition, can be defined and enabled at a global level, when defining each definition.
 If this feature is enabled, then only those allowed definitions will be available when choosing the lifecycle definition for a particular Item type.
 This gives you that extra level of control to ensure created Items of a particular type only use the lifecycle definition you require.

 Content Types dialog.
 Click on the tab for the particular definition whose access you wish to configure, then click the Content Types link, at the top-right of the definition's tab.

 Accessing the Content Types dialog - command central for determining which Item types can use the lifecycle definition being configured.

 Content Types dialog lists all of the supported Item types that can be created in your active managed content server (by the user, or by the system).
 The option above the list - Control Lifecycle Definition per Content Type - provides global control over whether the feature is active (enabled) or not (disabled), for that particular definition.
 Enable this option, then enable the associated Use option for each Item type that you would like to be able to use that definition.